jaycolosi/Shopify_Internship_TechChallenge/README.md

 -- AVG without outliers: 302.58
 ```

-The average now with the outliers removed is 302.58.
+The average with the outliers removed is 302.58.
 However, using median would be a better metric for this query.
 By using median it will remove the extreme measurements from the set and give a more realistic amount.

 ```
 SELECT